-It began 56 years ago this Friday, April 17, as more than 51 million people from around the world packed into Flushing Meadows Park in Queens for the New York World’s Fair and the debut of the Ford Mustang.
-It was 1964 — just 16 days after the debut of the Plymouth Barracuda — and the 1965 model-year Mustang would prove to be Ford’s most successful launch since the Model A.
+It began 58 years ago this Sunday, April 17, 2022.
+More than 51 million people from around the world packed into Flushing Meadows Park in Queens for the debut of the Ford Mustang at the New York World’s Fair.
+It was 1964 and just 16 days after the debut of the Plymouth Barracuda.
+But the 1965 model-year Mustang would prove to be Ford’s most successful launch since the Model A.

-It was a media-rich event, including a test drive for journalists, the Mustang Road Rally, from the World’s Fair to Dearborn, via Niagara Falls.
+It was a media-rich event, including a test drive for journalists.
+The so-called Mustang Road Rally traveled from the World’s Fair to Dearborn, via Niagara Falls.

 Enthusiasts dubbed the first-year car as the “1964½” Mustang.
 But all Mustangs were advertised, VIN coded and titled by Ford as 1965 models.
 Production began in Dearborn, Mich., on March 9, 1964.

-Original sales forecasts projected fewer than 100,000 units for the first year, but the mark was surpassed in three months from rollout.
-Another 318,000 cars would be sold during the model year (a record), and in its first 18 months, more than 1 million Mustangs were built.
+Original sales forecasts projected fewer than 100,000 units for the first year, however, the mark was surpassed in three months from rollout.
+Another 318,000 cars would be sold during the model year (a record).
+And in its first 18 months on sale, more than 1 million Mustangs were built.

-In August 2018, Ford produced the 10 millionth Mustang, a 2019 Wimbledon White convertible with a V-8 engine (matching the first 1965 Mustang).
+In August 2018, Ford produced the 10 millionth Mustang.
+It was a 2019 Wimbledon White convertible with a V-8 engine, which matched the first 1965 Mustang.

-To meet its advertised list price of $2,368, the Mustang was based heavily on components that were already in production for other Ford models (just as Ford did with the first-gen 1955-1957 Thunderbirds).
-Many (if not most) of the interior, chassis, suspension and drivetrain components were derived from the Falcon and Fairlane.
+To meet its advertised list price of $2,368, the Mustang was based heavily on components that were already in production for other Ford models.
+This was the same business plan that Ford used for the first-gen 1955-1957 Thunderbirds.
+Many if not most of the interior, chassis, suspension and drivetrain components came from the Falcon and Fairlane.

 From 1967 until 1973, the Mustang got bigger, allowing a big block engine to be offered for the first time.
 Front and rear end styling was more pronounced, and the “twin cove” instrument panel offered a thicker crash pad and larger gauges.